Ofenhed/ha-simple-stepping-hvac/README.md

   minutes: 15
 backoff_after_heat: # The temperature will be affected by invalid data after the radiator has been in heat mode.
 This disables cooling after such a period.
   minutes: 15
-full_close_friction: 1 # Makes it sligtly harder to reach 100% closed
+full_close_friction: true # Makes it sligtly harder to reach 100% closed
 rooms:
   Kitchen: # Name is only for grouping and logs
     temperature_sensor: sensor.kitchen_temperature